jaidyn31moodley/music-genre-classification/README.md

 Open the Jupyter Notebook

-Run all cells to train the model and see results
+Run all cells to train the model and view results

-✨ Author: Jaidyn Moodley
+Author: Jaidyn Moodley